anthebol/dataiku-technical-assessment-submissiom_Anthony_Bolton/README.md

 ```sh
 pytest -v --durations=0 server/tests/test_c3po.py
 ```
-- Unit testing is implemented for the give testcases/examples.
+- Unit testing is implemented for the given testcases/examples.
 This is to help detect and prevent defects early in the development lifecycle, leading to higher-quality software productions.